drscotthawley/drscotthawley.github.io/_posts/2017-5-4-Learning-Room-Shapes.md

 ## Future Work
 Taking this further, would require analyzing the weights of the network in detail, to see how it represents the function approximation.
 Which would be worth doing!

-Of course, moving on to non-boxy rooms would be relevant and challenging.
+Moving on to non-boxy rooms would be relevant and challenging.
 Some means of encoding the room geometry would be needed, as well some way of simulating (or measuring?) resonant frequencies or impulse responses.